jyap808/jyap808.github.io/content/posts/2025-11-16-1763340628/index.md

 ![My Cosmos Keyboard Iteration 1](cosmos_iteration1.jpg)

 Some of the modifier keys don't align to the label so ignore that.
-I'll mention my layout later.
+My key layout is discussed further in this post.

 This was the basic layout with thumb cluster that I was happy with.
 Additional keys are accessed with the Function button.

 This keyboard uses some spare MT3 profile keycaps that I had bought previously.
-MT3 is a taller keycap profile that looks nice and pretty but it is more fatiguing, so I am not a fan of using as a daily driver.
+MT3 is a taller keycap profile that looks nice and pretty but it is more fatiguing, so I am not a fan of using them as a daily driver.

 ## My Cosmos